UISP API

 UISP data can support broader operations

 Many WISPs already depend on UISP for network and device visibility.
-ISPAgents should integrate with UISP APIs so operators can keep useful network data while moving billing, payments, support, inventory, field service, and access automation into one operations layer.
+ISPAgents should integrate with UISP APIs so operators can keep useful network data while moving billing, payments, support, inventory, field service, and access workflow evidence into one operations layer.

 Integration use cases